firefly-iii/firefly-iii/.github/security.md

 4. Any issue that is not true.
 AI models have already *hallucinated* security issues in Firefly III.
 They've referred to **non-existing** functions, templates and files.
 Including line numbers and code excerpts.
 Validate your findings before you report them to me.

+In addition, please note that there are some well-known false positives that many models report as a vulnerability, while in fact they are not.
+If you report one of these, you may be ignored now and in the future.
+Naturally, we will not disclose them in this policy.

 ## Supported versions